topsuplove1122/noogle-magisk/README.md

     - Or open microG app and grant them through Self-Check
 5. Ensure all permission boxes are checked in Self-Check
     - If not, tap them to set the correct option
-6. Check signature spoofing support at the top
+6. Check signature spoofing status at the top
     - If your ROM doesn't support signature spoofing, you must add it: [check troubleshooting](#signatures-are-not-correct)
-7. (optionally) If you have issues with microG crashing, install microG as user apps: [check troubleshooting](#microg-crashing)
+7. If you have issues with microG crashing, install microG as user apps: [check troubleshooting](#microg-crashing)
+    - You can do it quickly using `scripts/install-user-apks.sh`

 ## Build

 0. Use Linux, Mac or WSL on Windows
 1. Install `zip`, `curl`, `jq` if not present
 2. [Download APKs manually](https://microg.org/download.html) and place in `apk/`
-    - Or run `./pull-latest-microg.sh` (not reliable for now)
+    - Or run `scripts/pull-latest-microg.sh` (not reliable)
-3. Run `./build-noogle-microg.sh`
+3. Run `scripts/build-noogle-microg.sh`
     - Check `-h` flag for help with build options
 4. Module will be created in `dist/`